LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/contextAPIWrapper.md

 Within the Context Session Store, you can have multiple namespaces for different business use cases.
 Typically, a namespace groups together related attributes.
 For example, a namespace might contain customer information like name, email, phone number, and so on.

 In Conversation Builder, the following built-in functions for managing the Context Session Store are available.
-These functions conveniently wrap the APIs in Maven, LivePerson's AI engine.
+These functions are synchronous, server-side, JavaScript calls that conveniently wrap the APIs in Maven, LivePerson's AI engine.

 {: .important}
 All update operations return a Boolean status.
 It is the bot developer's responsibility to ensure the operation was executed successfully.